pkp/pkp-docs/coalition-publica/en/initial-setup.md

 ![Notification: Successfully upgraded to version 1.0.1.0.](./assets/oaiJatsPluginNotification.png)

 This will install the latest available version of the plugin.
-(When new versions are released, you will be able to upgrade here.
-Again, the version number you see may not be the same as the screenshot above.)
+(Again, the version number you see may not be the same as the screenshot above.)

-In order to provide JATS content to Érudit, you must be running **OAI JATS Plugin 1.0.1.0 or newer**.
+In order to provide JATS content to Érudit, you must be running the latest version of the OAI JATS plugin suitable for your version of OJS.
+The next step will demonstrate how to enable and upgrade the plugins in order to keep them up to date.

-## Step 3.
-Enable the Plugins
+### Step 3.
+Enabling and Upgrading the Plugins

+#### Enabling the Plugins

 Now that you have installed both the JATS Template Plugin and OAI JATS Plugin, you will need to enable them.